 “I am driven by an interest in my fellow human beings, who I study constantly.”
 Evelyn Bencicova (b.
-1992), whose work is featured in the current issue of Aesthetica, interprets contemporary life through an existential yet highly curated approach to visual art.
+1992), whose work is featured in issue 83 of Aesthetica, interprets contemporary life through an existential yet highly curated approach to visual art.

 The current exhibition Merror (error/mirror) at Fotografiska, Stockholm, occupies an uncanny space, positioning anonymous figures within sterile architectural environments.
 A use of cool tones and precise symmetry creates a minimal backdrop for faceless figures to wander, offering surreal playgrounds for intellectual reflection.